 - What Can You Claim Compensation For After A Fatal Cycling Or Bike Accident

-- No Win No Fee Fatal Cycling And Bike Accident Claims
+- Fatal Accident Solicitors – No Win No Fee Fatal Accident Claims

-Unfortunately, in a fatal cycling or bike accident, the issue of compensation is of little relevance to the deceased.
-However, some people can make a claim on behalf of the victim following deadly cycling accidents.
-There are three main groups of people who could be eligible to make fatal accident compensation claims after a death caused by a bike.
+There are three main groups of people eligible to make fatal accident compensation claims after a death caused by a bike.

 - If a deceased person had dependents who relied upon them for financial support, then these dependents may be eligible to make a claim.
 This can include children, a husband or wife or other family members.
-If it is the child of the deceased who wishes to make a claim then they will require a litigation friend.
-A litigation friend is a responsible adult who can help the minor to make decisions about a court case.
+If it is the child of the deceased who wishes to make a claim, then they will require a litigation friend.
+A litigation friend is a responsible adult who can help the minor make decisions about a court case.
 Litigation friends are sometimes appointed by the court, or an individual may apply for this status.
-A litigation friend is only needed until a child turns 18, unless they are assessed as lacking the mental capacity to fully comprehend a court case.
+A litigation friend is only needed until a child turns 18 unless assessed as lacking the mental capacity to comprehend a court case fully.

 - Even though a family member is not financially dependent on the deceased, they may still claim as they have experienced pain and suffering due to the loss.
 As you can imagine, losing a family member to a fatal cycling accident would be painful and traumatic.

-- The final party who may be eligible to claim includes the estate of the deceased.
+- The final party who may be eligible to make fatal cycling accident claims includes the deceased’s estate.
 This includes companies or businesses belonging to the deceased who experienced financial hardship following the owner’s death.

 If you have been unfortunate enough to lose a family member in a fatal cycling or bike accident, then you may be unsure what to do next.
-Obviously, you will be suffering a terrible sense of loss due to a death caused by a cyclist and may also be facing financial hardship if you were dependent on the deceased.
-To make the claims process easier on you, we strongly recommend you contact a claims management service such as Accident Claims, who will be able to relieve you of some of the stress involved in making a fatal cycling accident claim.
 There are some things that you can do, however, to strengthen your case:

 - The accident should be reported to the authorities as soon as possible.
 Once the police are involved, a report will be filed, and you will be given a reference number.

-- The medical records are crucial in preparing evidence.
+- Medical records are crucial in preparing evidence.
 Medical records will help your solicitor to understand exactly what happened to the victim.

 - Keep a record of any details relating to the case.
 Besides medical records and police reports, you must keep receipts and invoices for out of pocket expenses such as funeral costs, travel expenses and medical costs.